-In addition to promoting the success of female employees, we are striving to ensure diversity in the appointment of core human resources based on individual abilities, regardless of gender, nationality, or whether they are new graduates or mid-career workers.
-We also support diverse workstyles by introducing a flextime system, a shorter working hour system that fits well within legal requirements, a leave system for childcare and nursing care purposes, and encourage employees to take annual paid leave.
+In addition to promoting the success of female employees, we are striving to ensure diversity through the appointment of core human resources based on individual abilities, regardless of gender, nationality, or whether they are new graduates or mid-career workers.
+We also support diverse workstyles by introducing a flextime system, a reduced working hour system that fits well within legal requirements, a leave system for childcare and nursing care purposes, and encouragement for employees to take annual paid leave.
 In addition, we will strive to expand other measures that cater to diverse values and life stages.

 *The initiatives described are those of Nishi-Nippon Railroad Co., Ltd.